mineiros-io/vue-drift-widget/examples/vue-drift-widget/README.md

 # Usage

+This example shows how to use the drift widget in a simple Vue application.
+The application loading the drift widget by default but will only enable it through the reactive configuration once the `initialize drift` button will be pressed.

 **Note**: This example requires you to install the dependencies of the plugin.
 Please run `yarn install` in the root directory of this repository.

-To use this example, please create a `.env` file in the root of the example and set the id of your drift widget.
+To use this example, please create a `.env` file in the root directory of the example and set the id of your drift widget.

 **`.env`**